MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 I've worked in several large code bases where we applied these two rules with great results.
 I would really recommend adopting these two practices.

-### Avoid setting null on calculation or coordination types
+### What to set as null

 A class is a template for an object and is a very general concept.
 Classes can be used in many different ways.
-I can think of several types of generalizations I use classes and thus object for...
+I can think of several types of generalizations of class types...

 - Calculation Classes : These are classes that perform some sort of calculation and return a result.
 - Coordination Classes : These are classes that co-ordinate a workflow or a set of calculation classes.
 - Entity Classes : These are classes that hold information.
 - DTO Classes : Similar to entity classes, intended to carry information between services.

+### Avoid setting null on calculation or coordination classes

-I would recommend avoiding setting calculation or coordination classes to null.
+I avoid setting calculation or coordination classes to null.

 This avoids the noisy boiler plate null checking code I believe Clean Code was warning us against.
 I handle Entity & DTO classes slightly differently.

 ### Use null on Entity & DTO Properties